エジプト

 • Lunch

-• Cairo Sightseeing Buffer Time If sightseeing on the arrival and departure days is not possible or there is not much time due to flight impacts, we will include sightseeing in Cairo or Giza.
+• Spare time for Cairo sightseeing If, due to flights, sightseeing on the arrival or departure day is not possible or there is very little time, we will include sightseeing in Cairo or Giza.

-If the schedule is being followed as planned, there will be free time.
+If the tour proceeds as scheduled, this will be free time.

 • Dinner